GIP-ITC-UniversityTwente/semantic_integration/req.md

   http://{ip_address}:{port}/repositories/{repository_ID}
   ```

-  Such a repository URL can be used to query the data from other Web pages
+  Such a repository URL can be used to query local data from external Web pages via SPARQL protocol
   which makes it a part of the Web of Data.

-- **Step 7.**
+- **Step 8.**